 - Be patient, flexible and kind

-With COVID-19 vaccines more widely available, many Oregonians are beginning to venture out to some of their favorite establishments.
+With COVID-19 vaccines more widely available, many Oregonians are venturing out to some of their favorite establishments.
 That means you too may be planning to unwind at a nearby winery, restaurant or resort.
 Before you head out the door, it’s important to understand Oregon’s Risk and Safety Framework and the state’s guidance by activity so that you know what to expect.

 Not all counties have the same level of risk, so guidelines and restrictions vary depending on where you are.
 In general, here is what you need to know when planning your outing to a hotel, restaurant or winery.

 Planning Pays Off

-It’s a good idea to have a good grasp of the changes in place so that you come in with the right expectations and have an enjoyable experience.
-Some hotels are opting not to reopen all of their amenities or are doing so with limited capacity and enhanced cleaning protocols, including pools, gyms and spas.
+It’s a good idea to have an understanding of the changes in place so that you come in with the right expectations and have an enjoyable experience.
+Some hotels are opting not to reopen all of their amenities or are doing so with limited capacity and enhanced cleaning protocols.
+This includes pools, gyms and spas.
 Before visiting a winery, it’s best to call ahead to book an appointment.
 (Find lots of great info at the Oregon Wine Board’s tasting room reopening directory.)
 When deciding on a restaurant or lodging facility, look for businesses displaying a Committed to Safety seal in their business or on their website.
 This designation by the Oregon Restaurant and Lodging Association (ORLA) indicates that the establishment is in compliance with the best safety practices related to COVID-19.
 Reservations for timed entry are also becoming more common at indoor attractions, so make sure to call ahead or go online so that you don’t miss out.

 Face Coverings May Be Required